combinatrix-ai/ask.sh/README.md

 #### Why Rust?

 - It's just because shell tools should have less dependencies!
-- There's no standard way in Python to make a command available to everywhere.
+  - To my knowledge, there's no standard way in Python to make a command available to everywhere.

 # Contributing
 - Of course, we welcome contributions!
 Please feel free to open an issue or submit a pull request.